Deadlands: Riders on the Storm

 Any time a target is moving faster than a relative pace of 20, subtract -4 from your roll.
 "Relative means you need to take into account how fast the target and the shooter are moving in relation to each other.
 If a rider is chasing a train, for instance, no penalty applies.

 Shotguns and scatterguns work a little differently than most weapons.
 The benefit of either is that one shell unleashes a half-dozen or so .38 caliber balls.
 This makes them ideal for unskilled shooters since they can make up for their lack of talent by filling the air with lead.
-Even better, the closer the shooter is to her target, the ore balls are likely to hit and the more damage they can cause.
+Even better, the closer the shooter is to her target, the more balls are likely to hit and the more damage they can cause.

 Anyone firing a shotgun adds 4d6 bonus dice to his shootin': shotgun roll.
 Subtract one of these bonus dice every 10 yards after the first.
 So at 1-10 yards, a shotgun adds 4d6 bonus dice, at 11-20 yards it adds 3d6, and so on.

 Shotguns and scatterguns get bonus damage dice in much the same way.
 However, how many bonus Aptitude dice are left when a character fires is the number of bonus damage dice he can add if he hits.
-Since a shotgun has a base damage of 2d6, a successful shot at 10 years or less actually causes 6d6 damage—ouch!
+Since a shotgun has a base damage of 2d6, a successful shot at 10 yards or less actually causes 6d6 damage—ouch!

 Automatic weapons like Gatling guns fire several rounds at once at the expense of accuracy.